Sex Crimes in Georgia

 We Can Help

 A conviction for a sex crime carries significant penalties now and throughout your future.
 Don't try to represent yourself and risk subjecting yourself to the consequences.
-Let the Law Office of Richard Lawson and his team of experienced Georgia Sex Crime Attorneys assist you with your case.
+Let Lawson and Berry and their team of experienced Georgia Sex Crime Attorneys assist you with your case.
 Contact us from the very beginning so we can start preparing the best defense.